vegaprotocol/specs/non-protocol-specs/0009-market-decimal-places.md

 ### Liquidity provisions

 Orders created for an LP work pretty much exactly the same as pegged orders.
-The offsets will, again, be multiplied when the price is calculated, but the LP shape object is not updated.
+The offsets will, again, be multiplied by the price exponent when the price is calculated, but the LP shape object is not updated.
 When repricing LP orders, we ensure the price of the orders fall inside the upper and lower price bounds.
 These values are going to be calculated based on the prices used internally (in asset precision).
 So as to not create orders at a price point that is more precise than the market is configured to support, we floor the max price bound, and ceil the minimum price, as those values will effectively be the max and min prices that are allowed without trades resulting in an auction being triggered.

 ### Market data